Suyashdwivedi/suyashdwivedi.github.io/README.md

 ## Credits

-Special thanks to the [Wikipedia](https://www.wikipedia.org/) for the public API and the data used in this project.
+Thanks to the [Wikipedia](https://www.wikipedia.org/) for the public API and the data used in this project.

 ## Acknowledgments